-On the 2nd Wednesday of each month, the Friends of Real Food gather at the Urban Ecology Center.
-High energy programs and conversation accompany a tasty potluck dinner making for a memorable evening centered on the pleasure of shared meals and learning.
+The Friends of Real Food gather at the Urban Ecology Center for high energy programs and conversation, a tasty potluck dinner and a memorable evening centered on the pleasure of shared meals and learning.

 The Friends of Real Food educate themselves about mindful eating, sustainable food systems, the local and national food movements, and other food related issues.
 All are invited to join this welcoming community of real food enthusiasts – if you forget to sign up in advance, don't worry, please come and enjoy!

 Since the summer of 2006, the Friends of Real Food have learned together about a wide range of timely food related topics from speakers, farmers, films (e.g., King Corn) and their own lively discussions.
 The topics have included:

 - The Farm Bill

 - Mindful eating (how to choose the food we eat)

 - Growing our own food

 - GMOs (genetically modified foods)

 - Heirloom seeds and heritage breeds

 - How to strengthen the food system in Milwaukee